Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Evaluation and Analysis

-\fbox{ \parbox{0.96\columnwidth}{ \emph{Key takeaway:} It is important to understand the impact of confounding factors on these metrics, but we are not arguing here that \crd is a better metric.
-In fact, arguably, the fact that women are associated with low-wage occupations and low work hours may in itself be a bias we want to measure. }}
+\emph{Causal fairness metrics explain some of the apparent discrimination.} We noted a significant difference in the proportions of \te that transmit through the direct and indirect paths on Adult (detailed in \appOrTechRep), which signifies that the causal influence of gender on outcome mostly goes through indirect paths.
+Specifically, attributes such as education, occupation, working hours/week, etc.\ mediate this causal influence and partially explain why there is an income gap between genders.
+We observe that all causal approaches, \zhangpcft, \zhangdcet, and \salt, consistently improve the fairness scores in \te over all datasets.
+In contrast, non-causal approaches behave unpredictably and often decrease the scores in \te, particularly the component that controls direct (and discriminatory) causal influence of the sensitive attribute.

-\emph{Pre- and in-processing approaches achieve better individual-level fairness than post-processing}.
-Although none of the approaches in our evaluation target individual fairness explicitly, we note that pre- and in-processing tend to produce better \cd scores than post-processing.
-Even for the Credit dataset (Figure~\ref{fig:experiment_credit}), where post-processing techniques improve the \cd score, they do worse than pre- and in-processing on average.
-This is because post-processing operates on less information than pre- and in-processing, it does not assume knowledge of the attributes in the training data, and, thus, does not take similarity of individuals into account.
+\fbox{ \parbox{0.96\columnwidth}{ \emph{Key takeaway:} Reasoning about the causal structure is important, as it provides useful clues in understanding and explaining discrimination.
+Non-causal approaches establish statistical balance at the cost of exacerbating causal biases.
+We are not arguing that \te alone can resolve biases; arguably, the fact that women earn less due to their education and occupation may in itself be a bias we want to eliminate.
+More fine-grained causal notions are needed to capture the nuances of fairness in a particular setting. }}

-\fbox{ \parbox{0.96\columnwidth}{ \emph{Key takeaway:} Pre- and in-processing achieve better individual-level fairness than post-processing.
-This is an inherent limitation of post processing, as it has no knowledge of the attributes in the training data and cannot take individual similarity into account.
+\emph{Post-processing approaches tend to violate individual level fairness}.
+We note that the fairness scores in \id are generally lower for post-processing than pre- and in-processing.
+This is because post-processing operates on less information than pre- and in-processing and does not assume knowledge of the attributes in the training data.
+Thus, it does not take similarity of individuals into account and tends to produce different outcomes based on the sensitive attribute.
+However, some pre- and in-processing approaches---e.g., \feldt, \zdi, and \zdmt---trivially satisfy \id by discarding the sensitive attribute while training, even though they do not target individual fairness.
+This indicates that \id is too rigid to fully capture individual discrimination as it only compares identical (except for the sensitive attribute) rather than similar individuals.